pookdeveloper/fzf_delete/README.md

 - Modern confirmation prompts using `gum`.
 - Supports filtering by files, directories, and hidden items.
 - Prevents accidental deletion with clear warnings and confirmation.
+- **New:** Detects and removes duplicate files and folders interactively.

 ---